lanl/LaGriT/docs/pages/docs/commands/dump/DUMP3.md

     6 = back\_n = back or north = positive y direction (0,1,0)

  ```

-    If the keyword **keepatt** is included, then 6 node based attributes are added to
-    the mesh object with the names top, bottom, left\_w, right\_e,
-    back\_n, and front\_s.
-Note that a node can belong to more than 1
-    zone list.
-For example, in an orthogonal cube aligned with the
-    coordinate axes, a corner node can belong to 3 zone lists (e.g.
-    front\_s, top and left\_w lists).
-By default, these node
-    attributes are deleted after the zone file is written and the mesh
-    object remains unchanged. (also dump/zone\_outside/... command).
 6.  root_name **\_outside_vor.area** (default) or **\_outside_med.area**
     uses outside nodes to write a list of
     2D area or 1D length vectors (Ax\_i,Ay\_i,Az\_i) associated with